A Manifesto for a Re-appraisal of Sinology and Reconstruction of Chinese Culture

-"A Manifesto for a Re-appraisal of Sinology and Reconstruction of Chinese Culture" (為中國文化敬告世界人士宣言 (Wéi Zhōngguó Wénhuà Jìnggào Shìjiè Rénshì Xuānyán); also translated as "Declaration on Behalf of Chinese Culture Respectfully Announced to the People of the World") is an essay originally published in China and Taiwan in 1958.
-The essay's collective authors included Carsun Chang (Zhang Junmai), Tang Chun-I (Tang Junyi), Mou Tsung-san (Mou Zongsan), and Hsu Fo-kuan (Xu Fuguan), all "New Confucianism" scholars and notable students of Xiong Shili.
+"A Manifesto for a Re-appraisal of Sinology and Reconstruction of Chinese Culture" (為中國文化敬告世界人士宣言 (Wéi Zhōngguó Wénhuà Jìnggào Shìjiè Rénshì Xuānyán); also translated as "Declaration on Behalf of Chinese Culture Respectfully Announced to the People of the World") is a seminal 1958 essay that serves as a founding document of modern New Confucianism.

+The manifesto was collectively authored by four prominent scholars: Carsun Chang (Zhang Junmai), Tang Chun-I (Tang Junyi), Mou Tsung-san (Mou Zongsan), and Hsu Fu-kuan (Xu Fuguan), all of whom were students of the philosopher Xiong Shili.
+In the document, the authors argue for the value and enduring relevance of Chinese philosophy and culture in the modern world.
+They seek to counter the prevailing trends of Western-centric historical analysis, advocating for a balanced dialogue between Chinese cultural traditions and Western modernity.
+The manifesto remains a primary text for understanding 20th-century Chinese intellectual history and the development of Confucian thought outside of mainland China.

 Objectives

 The essay was first published in the journals Democratic Critique and the National Renaissance.
 It aimed to educate Western peoples with proper ways of appreciating Chinese culture.
 The Manifesto marked an important starting point for New Confucianism and while its significance towards ideology is debated, the essay's cohesion led to a shared identity and revival for Confucian thought.
 Many of the individual views of these four scholars differed but this essay issued a "common conviction" of the misunderstandings associated with Chinese culture as narrated by Western history and thought.
 In rejecting wholesale Westernization the essay "demands a place for Chinese cultural values on the world stage."
 The essay declares a new, proper manner in which to pursue the study of Sinology and explains Chinese culture from an experience viewpoint instead of an academic one.
 In Serina Chan's summary, the Manifesto advocates "post-colonial cultural nationalist discourse for cultural parity between China and the West in the midst of continuing Euro-American cultural dominance...(and) the document served to move the authors' Han Chinese cultural nationalist discourse into an imagined global arena for an ideological contest between Chinese and Western Cultures."